 Review of management settings in the East Otago Taiāpure

-Fisheries New Zealand is consulting on the following package of fisheries regulation changes recommended to the Minister of Fisheries by the East Otago Taiāpure Committee:
+Fisheries New Zealand consulted on a package of fisheries regulation changes recommended to the Minister of Fisheries by the East Otago Taiāpure Committee.
+They were:

 - temporary closure to recreational pāua fishing

 - prohibiting the harvesting of 7 species of kelp